 As our lifestyle becomes busier and our ability to fit more into each day seems to grow each year, we are also burning ourselves out at a much faster pace than ever before.
 Along with greater connectivity, we sometimes feel more isolated, since connecting online forfeits real human interaction.
 These things all play a role in our ability to be happy.

-By taking steps to simplify your life, you are improving your wellbeing in many small ways, which is a huge goal of this website and my passion not only to simplify my life, but also what lead me to a career in psychology previously.
+By taking steps to simplify your life, you are improving your wellbeing in many small ways, which is a huge goal of this website and my passion not only in sharing how to simplify your life, but also what lead me to a career in psychology previously.

 If you feel that you would benefit from more support, your local doctor is a great starting point, or visit one of these fantastic online resources: